Pamir-AI/personal-dashboard/README.md

 - Pick a theme that matches your style
 - Set up automated updates
 - Customize the dashboard to your needs

+## Claude Code Skills

+This project includes three [Claude Code](https://claude.com/claude-code) skills in the `.claude/skills/` directory:

+- **playwright** - Browser automation utilities and examples
+- **web-automation** - Advanced scraping patterns and the original example scrapers
+- **port-proxy** - Tools for fixing proxy-related routing issues

+If you're using Claude Code, you can invoke these skills to get help creating new scrapers, debugging issues, or extending functionality.
+See `.claude/README.md` for details.

+**Not using Claude Code?** No problem!
+The skills directory contains useful examples and utilities you can reference directly.

 ## Tech Stack